ouravantgarde/red-rainbow/competitors.md

 %%at**Squeak**++% instead sees a head chirp, causing a colorful projectile to appear above its head which is fired with random deviation after a second and detonating if it hits or passes Avnlyla, dealing 40 normal damage as a small AoE.
 It will then detonate a larger AoE in the same place 4 more times over 4 seconds.

-%%at**Bubble++% will see a mouth release three bubbles.
+%%at**Bubble**++% will see a mouth release three bubbles.
 Bubbles float around ambiently, and can be popped with damage.

 It will occasionally begin %%pa**Cleaning**++%, lowering its body to the ground to sit for ten seconds.
 When **Clean** is used, the heads will generate 3 bubbles every second, and all bubbles start sparkling.
 Sparkling bubbles can't be popped and deal 30 normal damage.
 It will then send any bubbles present into any of the following patterns: